-Begin your day with a quick trip back to the 1880s in this distinctive time-capsule neighborhood.
-Marvel at the tumultuous life and remarkable vision of George M. Pullman and his Palace Car train industry at this newly designated national monument.
+Take a quick trip back to the 1880s in this distinctive, time-capsule neighborhood.
+Marvel at the tumultuous life and remarkable vision of George M. Pullman and his Palace Train Car company at this designated national historic park.
 Walking tours are offered from 11am to 3pm daily, except for Mondays.

 Continue your tour in Palos Heights

-Nestled along a two-mile stretch of the historic Cal-Sag Channel, this serene 85-acre park includes woodlands, prairie, wetlands, gardens, an arboretum, and a 10-acre manmade lake.
-Walk or jog the paths, tour the butterfly garden, or enjoy the 30-foot waterfall.
+Nestled along a two-mile stretch of the historic Cal-Sag Channel, this serene 85-acre park includes woodlands, prairie, wetlands, gardens, an arboretum and a 10-acre man-made lake.
+Walk or jog the paths, tour the butterfly garden or enjoy the 30-foot waterfall.
 In the warmer months you can rent a canoe or kayak.
-In addition, the newly completed section of the Cal-Sag Trail provides a beautiful cycling route for nature lovers.
+In addition, the Cal-Sag Trail provides a beautiful cycling route for nature lovers.
 (See next stage in this itinerary.)

 Visit the Nature Center and make friends with a menagerie of reptiles and animals.
 Learn about native wildlife, and plants from the knowledgeable staff.